-Workaround: Before you umount the VxFS file system which hosts NetBackup, copy the two files / usr/openy/netbackup/bin/version and /usr/openv/netbackup/version to /tmp directory.
-After you umount the NetBackup file system, manually copy these two version files from /tmp to their original path.
-If the path doesn't exist, make the same directory path with the command: mkdir -p /usr/openv/netbackup/bin and mkdir -p /usr/openv/netbackup/bin.Run the installer to finish the upgrade process.
+Workaround: Before you umount the VxFS file system which hosts NetBackup. copy the two files /usr/openv/netbackup/bin/version and

+/usr/openv/netbackup/version to the /tmp directory.
+After you umount the NetBackup file system, manually copy these two version files from the /tmp directory to their original path.
+If the path does not exist, make the same directory path with the command: mkdir -p /usr/openv/netbackup/bin and mkdir -p

+/usr/openv/netbackup/bin.
+Run the installer to finish the upgrade process.

 After upgrade process is done, remove the two version files and their directory paths.

-How to recover systems already affected by this issue: Manually install VRTSpbx, VRTSat, VRTSicsco packages after the upgrade process is done.
+How to recover from systems that are already affected by this issue: Manually install VRTSpbx, VRTSat, and VRTSicsco filesets after the upgrade process is done.